Is the world made of loops?: Final remarks

 \section{Final remarks}

+We all agree that (\ref{freedom}) is a class, full of individuals; and that the integral $ {\textsf{C}}$ of the electromagnetic potential $A$ around a loop $\sigma_0$ is common to the whole class $[A]$, and to the hoop $[\sigma_0]$.
+Surely the holonomist has to go beyond a re-statement of those incontrovertible mathematical facts, to make a physical or metaphysical point of some sort.
+The language used suggests it is an ontological point, involving integrals around loops.
+The integral here is just a number---about which it seems hard to make interesting ontological claims.
+Who would dispute that $ {\textsf{C}}$ is \emph{important} or \emph{physically relevant}?
+Is the claim that the number \emph{exists}?
+Or that it represents a physical quantity?
+If the holonomy interpretation is to go beyond the mere number $ {\textsf{C}}$, it seems obliged to make ontological claims about \emph{loops}, along the lines of \emph{loops are physically real} or \emph{loops really exist} or \emph{the world is made of loops}.

-Picking a potential $A$ out of $[A]$ is admittedly problematic\footnote{\citet{Healey99} p.~444: ``The main problem with ONE TRUE GAUGE is epistemological: the theory itself entails that we could never have any evidence that the TRUE GAUGE was ONE rather than ANOTHER.''} (as long as $A$ remains unmeasurable).
-But picking a loop $\sigma_0$ out of the hoop $[\sigma_0]$ is just as bad.
-There are indeed reasons to prefer $[A]$ to any particular potential $A$, and to prefer $[\sigma_0]$ to any particular loop $\sigma_0$; but those reasons are not good reasons to prefer $[\sigma_0]$ to $[A]$, or any particular $\sigma_0$ to any particular $A$; nor are they good reasons to prefer $[\sigma_0]$ to any particular $A$ (or $[A]$, for that matter, to any particular $\sigma_0$).
+Picking a potential $A$ out of $[A]$ seems no worse than picking a loop $\sigma_0$ out of the hoop $[\sigma_0]$.
+There may be reasons to prefer $[A]$ to any particular potential $A$, and to prefer $[\sigma_0]$ to any particular loop $\sigma_0$; but those reasons are not good reasons to prefer $[\sigma_0]$ to $[A]$, or any particular $\sigma_0$ to any particular $A$; nor are they good reasons to prefer $[\sigma_0]$ to any particular $A$ (or $[A]$, for that matter, to any particular $\sigma_0$).

-Healey and Lyre attribute reality to loops because potentials are subject to (ontologically disturbing) arbitrary choices.
-I have argued in \S\ref{duality} that potentials are \emph{no more} subject to arbitrary choices than loops; in \S\ref{geometric} it may even appear that potentials are \emph{less} subject to such choices.
-The `gauge freedom' of potentials is due to their unmeasurability, about which I have raised questions in \S\S \ref{garden}-\ref{Wiechert}.
-It is remarkable that the unmeasurability of a differential form $\zeta$ defined on $\Omega$ should confer physical reality on the boundary $\partial\Omega$.
-If the `potential' represented by $\zeta$ sooner or later becomes measurable, does the ontic status of the boundary $\partial\Omega$ weaken?
+We owe the embarrassing riches of (\ref{freedom}) to the unmeasurability of potentials, about which I have raised questions in \S\S \ref{garden}-\ref{electrostatics}.
+It is remarkable that the empirical inaccessibility of a differential form $\zeta$ on $\Omega$ should confer physical reality on the boundary $\partial\Omega$.
+If the `potential' represented by $\zeta$ sooner or later becomes measurable, will the boundary $\partial\Omega$ fade and dissolve?